Variable Rate Deep Image Compression with Modulated Autoencoder: Multi-rate deep image compression with modulated autoencoders

 \subsection{Problem definition}

-We are interested in deep image compression models that can operate satisfactorily on different R-D tradeoffs, and adapt to the specific R-D tradeoff when required.
-Note that (Eq.~\ref{eq:RDproblem2}) optimizes rate and distortion for a fixed tradeoff $\lambda$.
+We are interested in DIC models that can operate satisfactorily on different R-D tradeoffs, and adapt to a specific one when required.
+Note that Eq.(\ref{eq:RDproblem2}) optimizes rate and distortion for a fixed tradeoff $\lambda$.
 We extend that formulation to multiple R-D tradeoffs (i.e. $\lambda\in\Lambda=\left\{\lambda_1,\ldots,\lambda_M\right\}$) as the \textit{multi-rate-distortion problem}

 with